Discipline vs Motivation: Why One Always Wins

 What to Do Instead of "Finding Motivation"

 If you're stuck in the motivation cycle, here's the shift.
 Stop trying to feel ready.
-Start engineering a situation where readiness is irrelevant.
+The actual work of building discipline from scratch is engineering a situation where readiness is irrelevant.

 Then ignore how you feel about it.
 That last part is the whole trick.
 You don't need to want to do it.
 You just need to do it, and keep doing it, until your brain stops asking for a vote.